-Grace Gavilanes is the writer-editor at Vital Proteins®.
+Grace Gavilanes is the Senior Editorial Manager at Vital Proteins®.
 Here, she writes about one of the most important lessons her mom ever taught her: How to repurpose collagen canisters.

 The latter is a skill I didn’t realize I would need until I started working at Vital Proteins, where I’ve spent the last two years trying new innovations, including some classic collagen offerings I still find myself going back to time and time again.
 (Matcha Collagen FTW!)
 But what happens after the last scoop?
 Recycling is a given, but when you grow up in a Latinx family, you take it one step further.